Frequently Asked Questions

 I’m familiar with the International Adoption Project but not the Human Developmental Psychobiology Lab, how did you get my information?

 The International Adoption Project and the Human Developmental Psychobiology Lab are one and the same.
-The International Adoption Project refers to our work with adopted families, while the Human Developmental Psychobiology Lab is the name of our laboratory here at the University of Minnesota.
+The International Adoption Project refers to our work with families who adopted internationally, while the Human Developmental Psychobiology Lab is the name of our laboratory here at the University of Minnesota.
 We are so happy to have you participate in research through our laboratory, as it helps us better understand the unique experiences of families created through adoption.

 Does the International Adoption Project or the Human Developmental Psychobiology Lab provide clinical services?